 - Integrating and interpreting a variety of data sources such as landings data, VMS data, fishery dependent and independent surveys, video-captured data, port sampling, fishers’ logbooks and stakeholder interviews.

 - Fish stock assessment such as age/length based cohort analysis, virtual population analysis, maximum sustainable yield and other harvest control rules.

 - Research into technical measures and management, such as minimum landing sizes estimations and MSY based on size at maturity.

 - Using power analysis to design robust surveys, looking at the impacts of existing and new fisheries on the environment and also the impacts of human activities on fisheries.

 - Analysing data to assess fish populations in terms of distribution, abundance, change through time and space and population structure.
 Further analysis of the drivers of these population dynamics using appropriate statistical techniques, such as generalised linear/additive modelling, mixed effects modelling and ordination based modelling.

 - Modelling and advice on the socioeconomic impacts on the sector of alternative management measures, legislation and policy, as well as from developments such as renewable energy.

 For more information on salmonid habitat mapping, download the manual: Restoration of Riverine Salmon Habitats – A Guidance Manual.

-If you have any queries, please contact Peter Dennnis, director.
+If you have any queries, please contact Peter Dennnis, director of field operations.